cmiles74/mcp-servers/README.md

 The script will map the current directory into the `/project` directory in the container.
 From the point of view of the tools that use the `STDIO` protocol, your project will be in the `/project` directory.

+Lastly, the start script will name the container "mcp-servers".
+This makes it easy to call out and run commands inside the running container.
+To get a shell in the running container, you could...

+    docker exec -it mcp-servers bash

 ## Tools Provided

 In addition to the MCP servers we also project an inspector tool running on port 6274.
 You may use this tool to see what tools the MCP servers are providing.
 Once the container is started you can interact with the inspector at...